javascript-tutorial/en.javascript.info/2-ui/99-ui-misc/03-event-loop/article.md

 2. `promise` shows second, because `.then` passes through the microtask queue, and runs after the current code.
 3. `timeout` shows last, because it's a macrotask.

-The richer event loop picture looks like this:
+The richer event loop picture looks like this (order is from bottom to top, that is: `setTimeout` first, then microtasks and so on):

 ![](eventLoop-full.svg)